 Finding the right career path can be a lifelong quest.
 Aside from the skills you’ll need, your personality is also a major factor to consider in your career choice.
 Which work activities would you be happy to do, and what kind of work environment will maximize your strengths?

-Although you might only be able to answer these questions fully with experience, knowing your MBTI personality type can give you some hints.
+Although you might only be able to answer these questions fully with experience, knowing your personality type can give you some hints.
 In the following article, we will take a look at the INTP personality type (a.k.a.
 The Logician or The Engineer) at work.
 If you’re an INTP, you’ll learn all about your work needs and which careers are common among your type.
 For other personality types, this guide can shed light on what makes INTP colleagues tick.

-Out of all the MBTI personality types, the INTP is the most dedicated to evaluating situations rationally and understanding how things work.
+Out of all 16 personality types, the INTP is the most dedicated to evaluating situations rationally and understanding how things work.
 Knowledge and learning are extremely important to them, and they are intrinsically motivated by their desire for mastery.
 In professional settings, these Thinking types contribute out-of-the-box thinking and a sharp intellect.
 Underneath their quiet, pensive exterior, INTPs have extremely active minds.
 As they are introverted, their focus is more directed towards their inner world.
 Given their Perceiving preference, they tend to question rules and guidelines, accepting the status quo only when it holds up to scrutiny.

 With this unique set of qualities, which careers complement the INTP personality type the most?
 Which occupations have the greatest potential to be frustrating for them?
 And which college majors does an INTP person gravitate to as they embark on their career path?